Jordano (Peter) Santa Barbara Postcard Collection

 Arrangement

 The collection is organized into 21 series by locale or subject.
-Within each subseries (album), the postcards are further organized by subtopics with duplicates grouped together:
+Within each series or subseries (album), the postcards are further organized by subtopics.
+Duplicates are grouped together:

 Series 1 - Bath House – Castle Rock – Carpinteria